 Key Concepts in Flooring Transitions

-• Threshold is a functional break point, traditionally used at doorways.
-It often involves a strip or edge detail and exists to manage structural movement, level changes or material expansion rather than spatial design.
+- A threshold is a structural or functional break point in flooring, most often found at doorways.
+It typically involves a strip or detail that manages movement, level changes, or material expansion, separate from spatial design.

-• Direction and pattern matter as much as material.
-Changing plank orientation or introducing a patterned zone can guide movement, suggest hierarchy and subtly control how the eye travels through a space.
+- Direction and pattern impact design as much as material.
+Altering plank orientation or introducing pattern guides movement, signals hierarchy, and steers the eye through a space.

-• Colour and tone affect perception.
-Lighter, continuous flooring enhances brightness and openness, while darker or contrasting transitions emphasise separation and function.
+- Flooring colour and tone shape the feel of a space.
+Lighter, continuous flooring adds brightness and openness; darker or contrasting floors emphasise separation and functional boundaries.

-• Poorly planned transitions can fragment space.
-Overuse, misalignment or unnecessary breaks interrupt flow and make interiors feel disjointed rather than intentional.
+- Poorly planned flooring transitions can disrupt the flow of the space.
+Overuse, misalignment, or unnecessary breaks hinder flow and make interiors feel disconnected instead of purposeful.

 Types of Flooring Transitions